theohbrothers/PSRepositoryReleaseManager/README.md

 The entrypoint script [`Invoke-Generate.ps1`](src/scripts/ci/Invoke-Generate.ps1) is used to generate release notes for any local git repository.
 To do so, simply define applicable [environment variables](#environment-variables) before executing the entrypoint script.

-The project also includes [`.vscode/tasks.json`](.vscode/tasks.json) which allows invocation of `Invoke-Generate.ps1` via [*Build Tasks*](https://code.visualstudio.com/docs/editor/tasks) in [VSCode](https://code.visualstudio.com/).
+The project also includes [`.vscode/tasks.json`](.vscode/tasks.json) which allows execution of `Invoke-Generate.ps1` via [*Build Tasks*](https://code.visualstudio.com/docs/editor/tasks) in [VSCode](https://code.visualstudio.com/).
 Simply execute the relevant build task while entering custom or default values per variable prompt.

 ##### Variants